cnc45333/cs1302-ce27-1/README.md

    1. Update the POM so that the project works with Java 8.
 After that, add and commit the `pom.xml` file to the local repository.

-   1. Create blank source code files for the remaining checkpoints:
+   1. Create blank source code files for future checkpoints:

       ```
       $ touch src/main/java/cs1302/sorting/BubbleSort.java